JohnWang42/joomla-template/README.md

 	//Active menu item's alias
 	$active->alias

-### Automated JS and CSS minification ###
+### Grunt Automation ###
-Included Gruntfile will minify all js and css files in their respective folders.
+Included Gruntfile will minify all js and css files in their respective folders and upload them to the specified server.
 To use it, make sure you have [Node](https://nodejs.org/) installed.

+Please make sure to change the file directories in **"Gruntfile.js"**.
+Also input your FTP credentials in **".ftppass"**.

+Two tasks are availible for use:

+* `grunt` minifies all css and js files and uploads them.
+Images and files inside `/vendor` folders are ignored.

+* `grunt init` will upload everything.

 ### Responsive Image Loading ###
 `<img>` tags that are desktop or mobile specific can be loaded responsively using the `data-src` attribute in place of the `src` attribute.
 This helps to ease the total size of the page load.